nickandrew/docker-eagle/README.md

 # docker-eagle

-CadSoft EAGLE is popular PCB design software, with a schematic editor, extensive part libraries, PCB layout editor, track auto-routing and more.
+Autodesk EAGLE (formerly by CadSoft) is popular PCB design software, with a schematic editor, extensive part libraries, PCB layout editor, track auto-routing and more.

 EAGLE is available under both freeware and commercial licenses using a license key file.